You've Heard it All Before...

 The Digital World

 - Is it a tool?
 Does this tool (e.g. smart device, app, game, latest gadget, etc.) support me at work or bring joy to my family and I?
 Or is it consuming me by overcomplicating simple steps or keeping me from spending time (even 5 minutes) with my daughters?
+In the moment, am I choosing to prioritize a text conversation with someone over giving someone my attention who I’m with in person?
 There are different ways to ask this question, but ultimately if the technology is not a “tool” in my life then I should probably question the use of it or at least the way I’ve been using it thus far.
 Otherwise, I’ll risk becoming a tool for the technology.
 Ever seen Black Mirror?
 It’s extreme and pretty messed up at times, but it paints a fabulous picture of how the consumption of technology can impact us and how it takes over the mind.
 And I will say some of the episodes are not too far fetched.

 - Do I miss small details?
 This may seem like an obvious thing, but I like to gut-check myself at work with this one.
 Does the technology I’m interacting with move at a pace that encourages me to miss small details.
 There are some apps out there that actually encourage you to make light of small details as if they don’t matter in the grand scheme of the project, your workflow or worse yet your life.
 There are others that over complicate very simple steps/actions.
 I’m not going to name any, but pay attention to whether the technology is causing you to miss, overlook, complicate or lessen the importance of the small details.